Jejz168/compile-kernel/build-armbian/documents/README.md

 | -h       | None          | None                 | View usage help                                                                   |

 Example: `armbian-update -k 5.15.50 -u dev`

+When specifying the kernel version using the `-k` parameter, you can provide an exact version number, for example: `armbian-update -k 5.15.50`.
+Alternatively, you can provide a fuzzy specification to indicate the kernel series, for example: `armbian-update -k 5.15`.
+When using a fuzzy specification, the tool will automatically select the latest version available in the specified series.

 When updating the kernel, the currently used kernel will be automatically backed up, and the storage path is in the `/ddbr/backup` directory.
 The three most recently used versions of the kernel will be kept.
 If the newly installed kernel is unstable, you can always restore the backup kernel: